PNNL-CompBio/Snekmer/docs/source/getting_started/advanced.rst

 If BSF is not installed, Snekmer automatically falls back to ``scipy.spatial.distance.pdist`` for Jaccard distance computation.
-Clustering will produce identical results — BSF simply runs faster on large datasets.
+Clustering will produce identical results; BSF simply runs faster on large datasets.

 **BSF is not compatible with Apple silicon (M1/M2/M3) systems.** See the `known Apple silicon issues <https://github.com/PNNL-CompBio/Snekmer/issues/102>`_